HonzaKopecky/web-intelligence/README.md

-# Web crawler for Web Intelligence course at AAU
+# Web search engine for Web Intelligence course at AAU

 This is my solution of project work of Web Inteligence course at Aalborg University.

-Project is going to implement simple web crawler.
+Project is going to implement simple web search engine.

-All the important implementation stuff can be found in lib directory. the-crawler.py is just a script that instantiates a crawler object and starts the crawling.
+All the important implementation stuff can be found in lib directory. the-crawler.py is just a script that instantiates a crawler object, starts the crawling and then builds the index.

 So far you can find the following features implemented: